Paralympian Hunter Woodhall Gave up His Division I Track Scholarship to Go Pro

 Learning to run wasn't an easy feat for Hunter, but he worked hard and was determined to run.
 In an interview with ESPN, he shared, "The biggest thing people don't realize, this isn't something people like me with disabilities chose.
 I didn't choose to have my legs amputated and to run without legs.
 I'm just a normal kid trying to live my life and chase my dreams."

-Hunter and his girlfriend Tara Davis will both be competing in Tokyo.
+Hunter and his wife Tara Davis both competed in the Tokyo and Paris Olympics.

 Article continues below advertisement